The Origin Of She.Wolf

 She.Wolf was born from that knowing.

-The she-wolf is not a symbol of aggression or tough feminism.
+The She.Wolf is not a symbol of aggression or hardened independence.

-She is a symbol of instinct, loyalty, community and truth.
+She is a symbol of instinct, truth and embodied loyalty to life itself.

 She protects what matters.